-The irreducible subspace slice condition (42) yields the invariant variables (45) in explicit, analytic form.
+The irreducible subspace slice condition (43) yields the invariant variables (46) in explicit, analytic form.
 As explained in sect.
 6.1, the method of moving frames also introduces artificial singularities in reduced state space, the location of which depend on the choice of slice point, and one might suspect that the singularities encountered by the strange attractor are due to very special choice of the slice fixing condition.
 How does a general choice of the slice fixing point affect the singular set?
 In this setting it is no longer convenient to explicitly write out transformations to invariant variables as we did in sect.
 6; we will implement the moving frame map numerically, mapping computed trajectories to the slice.
-Even though the analytical computer algebra [20] for system dimensions of the order of 100, it is both computationally prohibitive and utterly unnecessary for symmetry reduction of very high dimensional flows of order 100, 000 required for fully resolved 3-D fluid simulations [56].
+Even though the analytical computation of invariants by the method of moving frames can be implemented by computer algebra [20] for system dimensions of the order of 100, it is both computationally prohibitive and utterly unnecessary for symmetry reduction of very high dimensional flows of order 100, 000 required for fully resolved 3-D fluid simulations [57].

-Since $Q_1$ organizes reduced space dynamics around it, but also sets the scale of angular velocity of symmetry induced rotations in the system, we find it natural to choose slice-fixing point (39) computed from group orbit of the relative equilibrium $x{Q_1}$ , given in (27) for the parameter values used here.
-We can use (40) to compute $\theta$ for any point x, but keeping up with the numerical approach of this section, we use a Newton's method.
-As an initial guess we use the angle from previous point along the trajectory, while for the first point we choose among the two possible solutions by demanding that the rotation brings the point to a minimum distance from $\overline{x'}$ .
+Since Q_1 organizes reduced space dynamics around it, but also sets the scale of angular velocity of symmetry induced rotations in the system, we find it natural to choose slice-fixing point (40) computed from group orbit of the relative equilibrium x{Q_1} , given in (28) for the parameter values used here.
+We can use (41) to compute θ for any point x, but keeping up with the numerical approach of this section, we use a Newton's method.
+As an initial guess we use the angle from previous point along the trajectory, while for the first point we choose among the two possible solutions by demanding that the rotation brings the point to a minimum distance from \overline{x}' .
 Projections of complex Lorenz flow to the slice defined in this manner are shown in figure 6 (b).
-This projection of the strange attractor also clearly exhibits the moving frame angle $\pi$ -jumps.
-Figure 7(a) shows the projection of singular set in 3-dimensions $(x_1, x_2, y_1)$ ; the attractor collides with the singular set head on.
+This projection of the strange attractor also clearly exhibits the moving frame angle π -jumps.
+Figure 7(a) shows the projection of singular set in 3-dimensions (x_1, x_2, y_1) ; the attractor collides with the singular set head on.

-The linear relation (41b) and figure 7 suggest that we can manipulate the singular set so that the attractor avoids the singularity by increasing the ratio $\overline{y}2'/\overline{y}1'$ .
-Choosing the slice fixing point as $\overline{x}' = x{Q_1} + (5, 0, 0, 0, 0)$ we can 'tilt' the singular set so that trajectories approach it in a smoother manner, see figure 7 (b).
+The linear relation (42b) and figure 7 suggest that we can manipulate the singular set so that the attractor avoids the singularity by increasing the ratio $\overline{y}2'/\overline{y}1'$.
+Choosing the slice fixing point as $\overline{x}' = x{Q_1} + (5,0,0,0,0)$ we can 'tilt' the singular set so that trajectories approach it in a smoother manner, see figure 7(b).